 Plan to arrive in Albuquerque, New Mexico, no later than the evening of Monday, May 13th.
-2024.
+2025.
 I will have your room book your Monday night stay in the Airport Best Western Inn, Albuquerque, New Mexico.
 The field trip begins May 14th with a Tuesday morning breakfast in the hotel.
-The field trip ends on Suday, May 19, 2024, at 5 PM at Albuquerque Airport.
+The field trip ends on Sunday, May 19, 2025, at 5 PM at Albuquerque Airport.
 Should you intend to stay overnight on Saturday, you must reserve accommodation in Albuquerque.

 Day 1 Tuesday Albuquerque, NM.

 Albuquerque warms up quickly, so we begin our field trip with a 6:00 AM breakfast, and we’ll be on the road by 7 AM.
 We’ll begin by birding the irrigated alfalfa fields and the Bosque south of Albuquerque, which is now a National Wildlife Refuge – Valle del Oro.
 Here, we will seek early spring migrant raptors, woodpeckers, tanagers, and flycatchers.
-As the temperature becomes warmer, we’ll move on to Mt.
-Sandia (10,500’ elevation) in the Cibola National Forest to search for Pinyon Jay, Townsend’s Solitaire, both Mountain and Western Blue Birds, Grace’s Warbler, and Red-backed Dark-eyed / Gray-headed Junco(s).
-After lunch we will make our way up the back side of the mountain to Sandia Crest to look for Pine Siskins, Pygmy Nuthatches, Red Crossbills, Clark’s Nutcrackers, possible Gray-crown Rosy Finch and up to four species of hummingbirds.
-Using New Mexico State Highway 14, The Turquoise Trail, we’ll drive to Santa Fe to our Best Western hotel and group dinner.
+As the temperature becomes warmer,we’ll move on to Mt.
+Sandia 10,500’’ elevation) in the Cibola National Forest to search for Pinyon Jay, Townsend’ss Solitaire, both Mountain and Western Blue Birds, Grace’ss Warbler, and Red-backed Dark-eyed / Gray-headed Junco(s).
+After lunch, we will make our way up the back side of the mountain to Sandia Crest to look for Pine Siskins, Pygmy Nuthatches, Red Crossbills, Clark’ss Nutcrackers, possible Gray-crown Rosy Finch and up to four species of hummingbirds.
+Using New Mexico State Highway 14, The Turquoise Trail, we’ll drive to Santa Fe to our Best Western hotel and have a group dinner.

 If you are not flying home on Saturday evening, you must reserve a room for yourself.